RunestoneInteractive/httlads/_sources/Happiness/more_data.rst

      - Technically this one is there but you need to make it "Côte d'Ivoire"

-Now that you have country names unified and the population data in place, you can practice some calculations on this new piece of data.
+Now that you have country names unified, you need to get the population data in place.
+Go ahead an add columns to the right of O, adding the data needed to answer the questions below.
+Make sure you use the region from the original happiness data, not the new data.

-1. Calculate the average population for each region?
+1. Can you calculate the average population for each region?

 .. fillintheblank:: fb_ea_avg_pop